Pavlovsk, Saint Petersburg: Soil, vegetation and wildlife

 Prior to the founding of the town the area was covered by temperate coniferous forests (mostly pine and fir) with an admixture of broad-leaved trees and fens.
 The soils were mostly podzol, combined with peat and gleysols.
 Intensive economic activities changed the original forest landscape to agricultural land with small groves of aspen, birch, alder and willow.
 In the 18–19th centuries, a large park area of almost 600 hectares (Pavlovsk and Arensky parks) has been created in and around the city.

 Owing to the parks and environment-friendly policies, the Pavlovsk area has relatively low level of pollution.
 In 1978–1983 the Pavlovsk Park contained more than 360,000 trees of 54 species: 16 species of spruce, pine, larch and fir, two species of birch, two species of willow, two of basswood, oaks, elm, alder, aspen, European rowan, bird cherry, 88 shrub species, of which the dominant were yellow acacia, meadowsweet and dogwoods.
 In 1978, there were 71 species of birds belonging to 28 families and 9 orders.
 Mammals include squirrels, hares, weasels, stoats, moles, shrews, hedgehogs, red voles and muskrats.
 In winter, the parks are sometimes visited by fox, wild boar and moose.
 Amphibians and reptiles are mostly frogs, toads and lizards.
 There are 87 species of insects belonging to 46 families.

 As most rivers of Saint Petersburg, the Slavyanka River is polluted.
 Water analysis performed by Greenpeace in 2008 reveals contamination levels exceeding the permissible norms by tens or hundreds times, with such chemicals as oil, lead, acetone, mercury, chloroform and others.
 Most pollution originates from household waste deposited by 16 companies.

 Population

 As of the 2010 Census, 16,087 people lived in Pavlovsk of which 45.3% were males and 54.7% females.

+Politics

+On 3 June 1797, the City Council was established, headed by the chief administrator.
+It controlled the entire life of Pavlovsk.

+The modern structure of local government bodies consists of: